Mr. Nobody (film): Plot

-As a teenager Nemo lives in England with his disabled father and is writing a science fiction story about a journey to Mars.
+As a teenager, Nemo lives in England with his disabled father and is writing a science fiction story about a journey to Mars.
 He falls in love with Elise, whose boyfriend is 22-year-old Stefano.
 Nemo has a motorcycle accident and is hospitalized in a vegetative state or pseudocoma.
 He can still perceive the world and detects his parents' reunion at his bedside.
 He imagines his fingers on his typewriter keyboard and continues working on his story.

-In another timeline, Elise says she is in love with Stefano but he does not love her.
+In another timeline, Elise says she is in love with Stefano, but he does not love her.
 Nemo assures her of his feelings until she gives in, and they marry.
-In one version of this timeline, Elise dies in an explosion on their wedding day and Nemo takes her ashes to Mars as he had promised when they were teenagers.
+In one version of this timeline, Elise dies in an explosion on their wedding day, and Nemo takes her ashes to Mars as he had promised when they were teenagers.
 On the way back to Earth he meets Anna, but the ship is destroyed by asteroids.
 In another version, one of Nemo's television studio coworkers drowns in the lake.
 Their widow is Anna, whom Nemo feels he has seen before.
 Another timeline has Nemo and Elise married with three children.
-Elise suffers from borderline personality disorder and chronic depression and, despite Nemo's attempts to save their marriage, leaves him to pursue Stefano.
+Elise has borderline personality disorder and chronic depression and, despite Nemo's attempts to save their marriage, leaves him to pursue Stefano.

 Alternately, after being rejected by Elise, teenage Nemo resolves to marry the first girl who dances with him, who turns out to be Jean.
 Though they marry, have two sons, and become rich, Nemo is bored and puts all of his assets in Jean's name and leaves.
 Making decisions via coin toss, he claims to be the person for whom a chauffeur is waiting.
 He is taken to a hotel where he is murdered and his body is dumped in the woods by the assassins, who question whether they have killed the right man.